ayoubsvbri/ayoubsabri.github.io/resume/index.md

 ## > experience 👔

+* **Embedded Software Intern**, [STMicroelectronics] <font size="2">(January-July 2020)</font>

+	Enhancement of a software layer allowing the abstraction of a communication based on a serial interface with DMA.
+This module supports UART, I2C and SPI protocols.

 * **Embedded IoT Intern**, [Zerynth] <font size="2">(June-August 2019)</font>

 	Designed an IoT solution for the monitoring of a plant nursery.
 The system was based on ESP32, powered by solar energy and implemented GSM connectivity.